3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Efficiency of 3D-Printed Electrode Shape on EDA Measurements

 \subsection{Procedure \& Task}

-The study involved six individuals (three females, three males).
-These volunteers were aged between 20 and 24 years, with a mean age of 22 (SD = 1.3).
-Two participants had reported consuming caffeine within the six hours preceding their involvement.
+The study involved six individuals (three identified as females and three as males).
+These volunteers were between 20 and 24 years old, with a mean age of 22 (SD = 1.3).
+Two participants reported consuming caffeine within the six hours preceding their involvement.
 The environmental conditions during the study were maintained at an average temperature of 21.4 $^{\circ}$C (SD = 1.3) and an average humidity of 45.4\% (SD = 2.8\%).
-We complied to the recommendations by \citet{10.1145/3411764.3445370} for conducting EDA studies.
+We complied with the recommendations by \citet{10.1145/3411764.3445370} for conducting EDA studies.
 Upon arrival, participants were instructed to wash their hands with cold water.
 Subsequently, they sat at a table where the sensor and test electrodes were positioned.
 Detailed information about the study procedure and data collection was provided to them.
-Following the explanation, participants signed their informed consent and were directed to place reference electrodes on their non-dominant hands.
+Following the explanation, participants signed their informed consent.
+They were directed to attach the Grove reference electrodes to the middle phalanges of the ring and middle finger of the participant's non-dominant hand.